 Consumers know CBD for its ability to help boost your mood, support healthy sleep cycles, and soothe sore and tense muscles.
 When you’re feeling better thanks to CBD, it may be that much easier to listen to your body and find out what it really needs.

 Beyond these potential effects on mood and emotion, CBD may also help to regulate your appetite and metabolism.
 Speculations of appetite loss, reduced appetite, or poor appetite may make it seem as if CBD is the cause of these.
 So, while it may seem like CBD appetite suppression is real, product use is not the direct cause of it.

 CBD is a cannabinoid-one of over a hundred naturally occurring compounds in the hemp plant, marijuana, that interact with the body’s endocannabinoid system.
 This system of nerve receptors extends throughout the body, and it is thought to help regulate the following:

 - Response to soreness and discomfort

 If you have any experience with THC, you may have experienced its strong effect in some of these areas firsthand.
 THC binds with the nerve receptors in the endocannabinoid system to create effects ranging from drowsiness and relaxation (on the positive side) to developing an increased appetite and nervousness (on the negative side).

-While the CBD cannabinoid works differently than THC, it impacts these same areas.
+While the CBD cannabinoid works differently than THC most commonly found in marijuana, it impacts these same areas.